North Texas Municipal HVAC Codes and Requirements: Complete Compliance Guide

 - EPA Universal certification required for refrigerant work

-- Continuing education requirements for license maintenance
+- Continuing education needs for license maintenance

 - Consumer protection fund participation for licensed contractors